 Starting from Switzerland with a Swiss-registered vehicle and a Swiss passport, you need the following documents to drive to and in Bulgaria:

-Tip: We recommend you make copies of important documents, such as car insurance, and carry these with you.
-We do not recommend leaving the car document in the car.
+Tip: We recommend you make copies of important documents, such as car insurance, and carry them with you.
+Do not leave the car document in the car.

 Pre-trip vehicle check